braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 In Segment, navigate to **Destinations > Braze > Configure Braze > Select your Source > Setup**.

 ![The source setup page.
-This page includes settings to set desination frame work as either "actions" or "classic" and set the connection mode as either "cloud mode" or "device mode".][42]
+This page includes settings to set the destination framework as either "actions" or "classic" and set the connection mode as either "cloud mode" or "device mode".][42]

 You can integrate Segment's web source (Analytics.js) and native client-side libraries with Braze using either a side-by-side ("Device-mode") integration or a server-to-server ("Cloud-mode") integration.